Start Your DSLR Film Scanning Setup

 DSLR Film Scanning Setup (Quick Overview)

-You don’t need a high-end camera—resolution helps, but alignment and lens quality matter more.
+You don’t need a high-end camera to scan negatives at home.
+Resolution helps, but alignment, lens quality, stable mounting, and flat film matter more.

 - Use RAW capture